xinwenfu/VChat_LTER/README.md

 	<img src="Images/I14.png" width=600>

       * We can see there are quite a number of options, any one of them should work.
 For the examples we will be using the address `625016BF`.
 This address was chosen to exhibit the Bad Character behavior.
-	  * *Note*: If you do not see any output it may be hidden behind the one of the Immunity Debugger windows.
+	  * *Note*: If you do not see any output, it may be hidden behind one of the Immunity Debugger windows.

 7. Modify the exploit to reflect the [exploit3.py](./SourceCode/exploit3.py) script to verify that this SEH overwrite works.

 	https://github.com/DaintyJet/VChat_LTER/assets/60448620/56abcbb0-42fc-433f-8730-5c55754df014

-   1. Click on the black button highlighted below, and enter in the address we decided in the previous step
+   1. Click on the black button highlighted below and enter the address we decided on earlier.

 		<img src="Images/I16.png" width=600>

-   2. Set a breakpoint at the desired address (Right click)
+   2. Set a breakpoint at the desired address (right-click)

 		<img src="Images/I17.png" width=600>